Duncan Legal P.C.

 Divorce court is a very public place, and if you have certain facts about your life or your marriage that you’d rather keep quiet, it can be an intimidating and embarrassing place to be.
 Instead, mediating your divorce keeps all discussion in one room and at one table, and all parties must keep the proceedings confidential.
 You don’t have the exposure of public records or onlookers, and you can better maintain your dignity during the divorce process.

 Remember that every divorce situation is different, and mediation may or may not be the best option for you and your family.
-If you have more questions about mediating a divorce, please call the Law Office of Carolyn Moller Duncan today.
+If you have more questions about mediating a divorce, please call the Duncan Legal P.C. today.